internetarchive/fatcat/guide/src/entity_fields.md

   can be a `stub` release under the same work. `stub` releases shouldn't be considered full releases when counting or aggregating (though if technically difficult this may not always be implemented).
-Other things that can be categorized as stubs (which seem to often end up miscategorized as full articles in bibliographic databases):
+Other things that can be categorized as stubs (which seem to often end up mis-categorized as full articles in bibliographic databases):
     - an abstract, which is only an abstract of a larger work
     - commercial advertisements